Skip to Content

 Drone shot of Kristen standing on the edge of Crab Cooker

-You won’t need much when visiting Crab Cooker but here are a few essentials for your visit:
+You won’t need much but here are a few essentials for your visit:

-• Swimsuit – If you don’t want to bathe in your birthday suit, be sure to bring a suit.
+• Swimsuit – If you don’t want to bathe in your birthday suit, be sure to bring a bathing suit.
+The sulfur springs might stain clothing so wear a darker color.

 • Wallaroo Hat – This area sits at a high elevation and the sun will be strong, you may want a hat to help protect you from the UV rays.

-• Robe – We used robes when we visited crab cooker and received so many positive comments.
+• Bath Robe – We used robes when we visited and everyone loved them.
 For us, this was a necessity because it kept us warm and helped to protect us from the wind.

 • Towels – A big fluffy towel is just what you need for the ultimate spa experience.